Director of Human Resources

-All teachers and many leaders, support and administrative staff participate in the Activities and Service programmes; many are also involved in the trips and expeditions organised through the Outdoor Education programme each year.
+All teachers and many support staff participate in the Activities and Service programmes; many are also involved in the trips and expeditions organised through the Outdoor Education programme each year.

-Our focus on professional development and the value we place upon it means that the scope for professional learning is extensive for both teachers and for other professionals who join our community.
+Our focus on professional development, and the value we place upon it, means that the scope for professional learning is extensive for teachers and other professionals who join our community.

-We are committed to safeguarding our students and protecting them from harm.
-All those applying for a position at the College must be willing to undergo employment background checks and screening.
+All jobs at UWCSEA are posted on these pages with a link to our in-house application system.
+You can also sign-up to email notifications when positions in your field of experience become available, as our recruitment runs year-round.
+Because we are committed to safeguarding our students and protecting them from harm, all those applying for a position at the College must be willing to undergo employment background checks and screening.

 Working with people from so many backgrounds is extremely uplifting and enriching.